datascienceguide/datascienceguide.github.io/_posts/introduction/2016-12-26-data-science-framework.md

 # Asking Questions

-Data science begings by asking questions, where the answers are then used to advise and act upon.
-A data scientist, like any good scientist, should not only have a formal mathemical background but the curiousity to ask and answer questions.
+Data science begins by asking questions, where the answers are then used to advise and act upon.
+A data scientist, like any good scientist, should not only have a formal mathematical background but the curiosity to ask and answer questions.
 Data should also be able to validate the answers to the questions and think critically if the assumptions made along the way are valid.

 # Acquiring and Assimilating Data

 Once a series of questions are asked, a data scientist will try and acquire the required data and assimilate in a form which is usable.
 It is a data scientist's role to determine which inputs or features will enable the data mining, pattern recognition and machine algorithms to work.
 Determining the features is a process called Feature Engineering.
-Once the features are determined, the data aquisition could be simple as downloading the data from an [open data](https://en.wikipedia.org/wiki/Open_data) source or creating an elloborate framework to log or measure data.
+Once the features are determined, the data acquisition could be simple as downloading the data from an [open data](https://en.wikipedia.org/wiki/Open_data) source or creating an collaborate framework to log or measure data.
 Once the data is collected, it needs to cleaned and transformed.
 This step usually involves dealing with missing values, incorrect values and potential outliers.

 ## What form does data come in?

 There are many different types of data and data can come in various forms.
-Structured data is usually in the form of discrete or categorical varibles (finite set of possible values such as gender) or continous or numeric variables which are intergers or real numbers (for example temperature, salary, credit score etc.).
-A special case of categorical varibles are boolean or binary variables which are yes/no or true/false.
+Structured data is usually in the form of discrete or categorical variables (finite set of possible values such as gender) or continuous or numeric variables which are integers or real numbers (for example temperature, salary, credit score etc.).
+A special case of categorical variables are boolean or binary variables which are yes/no or true/false.

-We can ofter convert numeric to discrete by binning (for example hot/medium/cold for temparature).
+We can ofter convert numeric to discrete by binning (for example hot/medium/cold for temperature).
 This is because some algorithms work well with categorical variables or can not handle numeric variables or we would like to purposely anonymize the data.
 Categorical variables can be converted numeric through encoding.

-While the analysis of the data may seem to be the most important step, data colection, data cleaning and feature engineering are usually the most [most expensive and difficult](https://forum.stanford.edu/events/2011/2011slides/plenary/2011plenaryNg.pdf).
+While the analysis of the data may seem to be the most important step, data collection, data cleaning and feature engineering are usually the most [most expensive and difficult](https://forum.stanford.edu/events/2011/2011slides/plenary/2011plenaryNg.pdf).
 Have poor data but solid modeling will not ensure good results.
 There is the [Garbage In, Garbage Out](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out) concept in computer science and information theory that since computers operate by logical processes, will unquestioningly process unintended, even nonsensical, input data ("garbage in") and produce undesired, often nonsensical, output ("garbage out").

 # Analyzing Data